Bacteria have survived billions of years growing everywhere on Earth despite being single-celled organisms.

-Hence they can perform non-stop tasks, like scavenging the dead and waste maerial, fermenting the molasses and producing beneficial yield in biotechnology.
+Due to these multiplication methods, they can perform non-stop tasks, like scavenging the dead and waste material, fermenting the molasses, and producing beneficial yields in biotechnology.

 l.
 Asexual reproduction.